Transitions Abroad Home. Transitions Abroad Home.

 That night, after the sun had set and evening prayers were finished, I joined a small group gathered on a concrete slab in the yard, ready to sleep outside as had been advised.
 Though a light breeze offered some refreshment from the humid air, an almost scorching heat still radiated upward through the cement square underneath.
 The sky was illuminated with thousands of stars speckling a twilight dome stretching from horizon to horizon.

-It was here, under this very sky, where Isatou first began to dream.
-The real treasures I found in N’jau were the clarity of purpose and the inspiration of creation—things easily forgotten in a modern life filled with technology and man-made conveniences.
+Here, under this very sky, Isatou first began to dream.
+The natural treasures I found in N’jau were the clarity of purpose and the inspiration of creation — things easily forgotten in a modern life filled with technology and other manufactured conveniences.
 Knowing that the beauty being witnessed at the moment would begin to fade upon my return to America, I inhaled the dusty air, memorized the songs of the crickets, and tried not to flinch as the flies tickled my ankles.

 Out rolled the ataya, a loose-leaf green tea, and the traditional metal pot, and we began the long, social brewing process of this ritual tea.
-Lighting and fanning the charcoal, boiling the green leaves, and talking of our children, we accomplished nothing and everything at the same time.
-The Centre secretary, the only man working with the recycling project at the time, poured the cup from miniature clear glass to miniature clear glass, higher and higher each time, to mix the sugar well.
+Lighting and fanning the charcoal, boiling the green leaves, and talking of our children, we accomplished nothing and everything simultaneously.
+The Centre secretary, the only man working with the recycling project, poured the cup from miniature clear glass to miniature clear glass, higher and higher each time, to mix the sugar well.
 “The first brew always takes the longest,” it had been explained. “ And if you are offered the first brew, it is the highest compliment.”

-The women of the village did not want fame, or fortune.
+The women of the village did not want fame or fortune.
 Their dreams were realistic.
-They wanted cooking pots, goats, and education.
-And they wanted to provide it for themselves, with dignity.
-They were doing literally everything in their power to change their own lives.
-What they told me they wanted was opportunity, and real income.
-The African stars have a way of reminding onlookers of both their smallness and their greatness.
+They wanted cooking pots, goats, and education, and they wanted to provide them for themselves with dignity.
+They were doing everything literally in their power to change their own lives.
+What they told me they wanted was opportunity and real income.
+The African stars have a way of reminding onlookers of their smallness and greatness.

-On the return to the more urban areas of Gambia, where the unfinished buildings line the horizon instead of large animal silhouettes, the road looked different.
-Instead of seeing large piles of plastic trash, I saw future sites for a collection barrels.
-The gelly-gelly's slow movement only made me laugh, giving me needed time to flesh out a plan for my return to America to tell the stories of N’jau.
+On the return to the more urban areas of Gambia, where the unfinished buildings line the horizon instead of oversized animal silhouettes, the road looked different.
+Instead of seeing large piles of plastic trash, I saw future sites for collection barrels.
+The gelly-gelly's slow movement only made me laugh, giving me the needed time to flesh out a plan for my return to America to tell the stories of N’jau.
 It was time to figure out ways to emulate Isatou–to think of action in terms of the solution, not the problem.
-The women of N’jau had inspired me to think differently about Gambia’s afflictions, and just about every problem I have since faced.
-The vastness of the African sky wisely reminded me to be humble, to listen.
-And the brilliance of the thousand shining stars the night before had reminded me of the world’s many great people with whom I could build upon and work together to accomplish something amazing.
+The women of N’jau inspired me to think differently about Gambia’s afflictions and every situation I have since faced.
+The vastness of the African sky wisely reminded me to be humble and to listen.
+The brilliance of the thousand shining stars the night before reminded me of the world’s many great people with whom I could build and work together to accomplish something extraordinary.

 Afterward

-One year after this visit, Amie was in still school full-time, Fatou had received her cooking pots, and Incha had not received just one, but three, goats.
-In the Main street shop window of A Better Footprint that summer, a sign read “She's got her goat!” echoing the lighthearted demeanor of the amazing mothers of N’jau, Gambia.
-The recycling project has spread to three other villages, with plastic bag collection happening at a number of sites throughout The Gambia.
+One year after this visit, Amie was still in school full-time, Fatou had received her cooking pots, and Incha had yet to receive just one but three goats.
+In A Better Footprint's Main Street shop window that summer, a sign read, “She's got her goat!” echoing the lighthearted demeanor of the amazing mothers of N’jau, Gambia.
+The recycling project has spread to three other villages, with plastic bag collection happening at several sites throughout The Gambia.

 For More Info

-Travelers looking for a customized, cultural experience as well as independent travel options for hotels and car rentals, etc. in The Gambia are encouraged to check out Gambia Tours.
+Travelers looking for a customized cultural experience and independent travel options for hotels, car rentals, etc., in The Gambia are encouraged to check out Gambia Tours.

-More information about The Gambia’s climate, geography, and political history can be found at www.cia.gov/the-world-factbook/countries/gambia-the/.
+More information about The Gambia’s climate, geography, and political history can be found at The World Factbook.